 Settings: Delicate fabrics should be set to the fabric selection setting, while the tissue, crepe, and washi paper should be placed on their named setting within custom settings.

-In your course, you will find a printable chart for materials, blades and settings.
+In your course, you will find a printable chart for materials, blades, and settings.
 While there may be occasional variances, this chart is a good resource to refer to when you are getting started.
-It is always important that when working with a new material you do a test cut first!
+It is always important that when working with new material, you do a test cut first!

 Additional Crafting Supplies You May Want